 Submission-Based Awards

-Established in Ms. Annan's memory by her students, the prize supports three summer writing projects—one each in the genres of fiction, poetry, and nonfiction—and is awarded to third-years / rising fourth-years in recognition of excellence in creative writing and in support of a summer writing project.
+Established in Margaret Annan's memory by her students, the prize supports three summer writing projects—one each in the genres of fiction, nonfiction, and poetry—and is awarded to third-year students in recognition of excellence in creative writing and in support of a summer writing project.

 The David Blair McLaughlin Prizes